 What qualifications do change managers need?

-A change manager should have a bachelor’s degree in business administration, human resources, economics, organizational management, or a related field.
-Having a certificate in change management from a reputable institute would be an added advantage.
-Popular change management certifications include Certified Change Management Professional (CCMP) and Prosci’s Change Management Certification.
+Obtaining a certificate in change management from a reputable institute is an advantage.
+Popular change management certifications include Certified Change Management Professional (CCMP), Diversity and Inclusion Certification, and Prosci’s Change Management Certification.

 What makes a good change manager?

 Here are the qualities that a good change manager exhibits:

 - Expertise in risk mitigation tactics, business continuity planning, and change management processes